aian/grayfish/NOTES.md

         <li>Global config file values</li>
         <li>Local project config values</li>
       </ol>
       <p>Because Grayfish uses the internally defined values at last, it can process without the local config file.
-So grayfish don't stop processing even if the file doesn't exist (just shows warnings).</>
+So Grayfish don't stop processing even if the file doesn't exist (just shows warnings).</>
     </dd>
     <dt>update</dt>
     <dd>
       <p>The sub-command, which traverses the source directory and build up the content database file `site.xml`.
 The `site.xml` is a XML formatted file that is used for building your website.
-In addition, this file can be used for the input of the user temaplate file (written in XSLT).
+In addition, this file can be used for the input of the user template file (written in XSLT).
 Users can use this file to make up a content summary in your website.</p>
     </dd>
     <dt>build</dt>
     <dd>
       <p>The sub-command, which build up the website.
 Once you converted the source file, this sub-command does not convert as long as the files are not edited.
-To build your website, it is neccesary to call `update` command in order to create `site.xml` file.
+To build your website, it is necessary to call `update` command in order to create `site.xml` file.
 If `site.xml` file doesn't exists, the `update` command is called internally.</p>
     </dd>
     <dt>clean</dt>
     <dd>The sub-command, which cleans up entire the website directory.
 The entries of `site.xml` will be marked as 'NOT BUILT'.
 Because you must re-build the source files, it is not recommended to run this without specific ideas. </dd>